SITUATIONAL REPORT ON INTERMEDIARIES IN ACCORDANCE WITH ARTICLE 6.3 AND 6.4 OF FIFA REGULATIONS ON WORKING WITH INTERMEDIARIES

 In accordance with the requirements of the two regulations stated above, the Ghana Football Association wishes to report to its member, players and all stakeholders as follows:

-In order to improve and safeguard the integrity of the game of football, the Ghana Football Association since 29th June, 2015, issued about fourteen (14) Intermediary Certificates to applicants by merit for a period of one calendar year only.
-These Certificates were awarded to natural and/or legal persons who had no link or perceived to be football officials in line with paragraph eleven (11) of the Definitions of the FIFA Statutes.
+In order to improve and safeguard the integrity of the game of football, the Ghana Football Association now has a total of about twenty six (26) Intermediaries, certified to operate both domestically and on the international markets.
+These certified Intermediaries are natural and/or legal persons who have no link or not perceived to be football officials in line with paragraph eleven (11) of the Definitions of the FIFA Statutes.

-As at 28th March, 2016, six (6) 0f the Intermediaries certified by the Ghana Football Association had deposited contracts with players and clubs both locally and internationally at the Ghana Football Association Secretariat.
+As at 30th March, 2017, eighteen (18) of the Intermediaries certified by the Ghana Football Association had deposited contracts with players and clubs both locally and internationally at the Ghana Football Association Secretariat.
 It is worthy to note that there have been no controversies or disputes regarding these contracts.

-No remunerations have been paid to any of the Intermediaries certified by the Ghana Football Association neither have any club or player declared to the Ghana Football Association that he had paid amounts to an Intermediary as a form of remuneration.
+No remunerations have been declared by any of the Intermediaries certified by the Ghana Football Association neither have any club or player declared to the Ghana Football Association that he had paid amounts to an Intermediary as a form of remuneration.

 Annexure I below indicates the list of Intermediaries certified by the Ghana Football Association and their details which is also published on the official website of the Ghana Football Association – www.ghanafa.org .